How to Identify Your Desires and Where They Come From

 For Example

-If you live a life based on another person’s reasons, these reasons will have nothing to stick on within you, as they are true to someone else, and living by them will leave you deeply unfulfilled.
+If we live a life based on another person’s reasons, these reasons will have nothing to stick on within us, as they are true to someone else, and living by them will leave us deeply unfulfilled.
 I want a Mercedes Benz because I purely perceive it to be the best quality and the symbol resembles that of a peace sign to me, making it resonate with my soul and spirit.
-Then, after seeing me drive and enjoy my Mercedes Benz, as I have the capacity to enjoy it because it is a pure desire, you decide you want it without a true reason but a superficial one, like, because it’s a luxury car and people will admire me for having it and think highly of me.
+Then, after seeing me drive and enjoy my Mercedes Benz, as I have the capacity to enjoy it (and not worship it) because it is a pure desire, one decides they want it without a true reason but a superficial one, like, because it’s a luxury car and people will admire them for having it and think highly of them.

 Personally, I Hate Desire